 12 Finance Tricks To Building Your Personal Wealth

-Taking command of your wallet can lead to a life of financial freedom.
+Taking control of your personal finances can lead to greater financial freedom.

-Let’s take a look at some of those personal finance lessons!
+Let’s take a look at some of my favorite personal finance lessons!

 1. Value Every Dollar

-In theory, most people know how hard it is for them to earn their paycheck but they often forget all that hard work when it comes time to spend their income.
+In theory, most people know how hard it is to earn their paycheck but often forget all that hard work when spending their income.

 When I began working at 15 as a shoe salesman, the minimum wage was around $7/hour.